qpdf/qpdf/manual/cli.rst

 You can enable bash completion with :command:`eval $(qpdf --completion-bash)` and zsh completion with :command:`eval $(qpdf --completion-zsh)`.
-If :command:`qpdf` is not in your path, you should invoke it above with an absolute path.
+If :command:`qpdf` is not in your path, you should use an absolute path to qpdf in the above invocation.
 If you invoke it with a relative path, it will warn you, and the completion won't work if you're in a different directory.

 :command:`qpdf` will use ``argv[0]`` to figure out where its executable is.
 This may produce unwanted results in some cases,